SkooveLearn PianoDownload on the App Store

 learn treble clef

-Here you can see the melody notated in treble clef and some chords notated in bass clef notes, which is another clef commonly used to notate pitches below middle C. In this example, the melody would be performed with the right hand and the chords in the left hand.
+Here you can see the melody notated in treble clef and chords are notated in bass clef notes, which is another clef commonly used to notate pitches below middle C. In this example, the melody would be performed with the right hand and the chords in the left hand.
+Learning to read treble clef quickly will help you in a myriad of ways and will only increase your understanding and depth of musical knowledge!

 Conclusion